-This Is Us Season 1 Concludes With More Questions Than Answers, A New Fan Theory
+‘This Is Us’ Season 1 Concludes With More Questions Than Answers, New Fan Theory

 Since that episode, This Is Us has relied on non-linear storytelling, with timelines focusing on the triplets as infants, children, teenagers, adults, or even going back to Jack and Rebecca’s relationship before the triplets were born.
 In other words, nothing is ever etched in stone on This Is Us, so even if a character “dies” in one of the storylines, he or she will remain on the show for other storylines.

-With this in mind, some fans, according to Us Magazine, have come up with a new fan theory about dad Jack’s role in the show.
+With this in mind, some fans, according to Us Magazine, have come up with a new theory about dad Jack’s role in the show.

 As you know, Jack’s character doesn’t exist in the timeline of the triplets as adults.
 Kate reveals that she keeps his remains in an urn and watches football games with “him.”
-And when Mom Kate shows up in the present-day timeline, she’s not accompanied by Jack, but rather Miguel, Jack’s friend from work in the earlier timelines.
+And when Kate shows up in the present-day timeline, she’s not accompanied by Jack, but rather Miguel, Jack’s friend from work in the earlier timelines.

 @justinhartley @Jon_Huertas Love seeing Kevin and Miguel getting along!! #ThisIsUs pic.twitter.com/1zntba6qjZ